GMOD/jbconnect/docs/tutorials.rst

 This tutorial demonstrates how to create a job service that can be executed by the JBlast Plugin.

+The source code for the tutorial can be found `here <https://github.com/GMOD/jbconnect/blob/master/api/services/sampleJobService.js>`_

 Job Runner functions
 --------------------

+The function map defines the REST APIs that the job service supports.
+In the function map (``fmap``), ``get_workflow`` function is minimally require from the Process BLAST dialog.
+``get_hit_details`` is not required since we don't actaully do a blast operation in the example.
 ::

     module.exports = {

-        //  in the function map (fmap), get_workflow function is minimally require from the Process BLAST dialog.
-        //  get_hit_details is not required since we don't actaully do a blast operation in the example.
         fmap: {
             get_workflows:      'get'
         },

 **(required by Job Service)**

 Provides opportunity to initialize the Job Service module.
 ::